pingcap/docs/partitioned-table.md

 From example 2, you can see that in `dynamic` mode, the execution plan with IndexJoin is selected when you execute the query.

-Currently, `static` pruning mode does not support plan cache, neither for prepared statmements nor non-prepared statements.
+Currently, `static` pruning mode does not support plan cache for both prepared and non-prepared statements.

 #### Update statistics of partitioned tables in dynamic pruning mode